bupstash-put

 bupstash put

-encrypts a file, directory, or command output and stores it in a bupstash repository
+encrypts files, directories, or command output and stores it in a bupstash repository

 such that only the decryption key can decrypt it.

-For files, the data is saved directly, for directories, the data
+For single files the contents are saved directly, for multiple files the data

 Data stored in a bupstash repository is automatically deduplicated